PathogenDavid/ThreeL/README.md

 Building should be as simple as opening `ThreeL.sln` in Visual Studio 2022 and pressing F5.

+&nbsp;

+ThreeL has three build configrations:

+* Debug - Code optimizations disabled (including shaders) with debug layer & asserts – slowest
+* Checked - Optimizations enabled with asserts only – faster
+* Release - Optimizations enabled without asserts – fastest

-The debug configuration is instrumented with [WinPixEventRuntime](https://devblogs.microsoft.com/pix/winpixeventruntime/) if you want to inspect the structure of the frame using [PIX](https://devblogs.microsoft.com/pix/download/) or [RenderDoc](https://renderdoc.org/).
+The debug and checked configurations are instrumented with [WinPixEventRuntime](https://devblogs.microsoft.com/pix/winpixeventruntime/) if you're wanting to inspect the structure of the frame using [PIX](https://devblogs.microsoft.com/pix/download/) or [RenderDoc](https://renderdoc.org/).

 ## License